ali-karkazan/The-Color-Game/README.md

 # The-Color-Game

-A simple utlizing JavaScript to guess the color based on the RGB config
+A simple utlizing of JavaScript to guess the color based on the RGB config